weliz-music/MVC-Template/README.md

     // Your own supporting code.
   }
 ```

+### 1.5) Built-in functions
+These functions are made to aid me in better development and for keeping things
+consistent across projects.
+These functions can be found in
+`/app/libraries/globalFunctions.php` and can be extended with your own functions.
+These functions can be run from anywhere, in Controllers, Models and even your Views.
+I have the following functions for now:
+- navLink()
+  - This function is for creating navigation links in the navBar.
+- actionLink()
+  - this function is for creating links anywhere in your application.
+- redirect()
+  - This should be self-explanatory.
+- isLoggedIn()
+  - I'm not even going to bother explaining this.
+- isAdmin()
+  - This also, should be obvious.

 That is pretty much the gist of how you can use this MVC.
 If I've forgotten some things,
 don't hesitate to shoot me a message.